vsimakhin/web-logbook/README.md

 - Update: Golang and npm packages/security patches
 - New: Custom aircraft category linked to the registration number.
 All stats, filters and currency also supports new custom categories.

-## [3.17.0] - 13.11.2025

-- Update: Golang and npm packages/security patches
-- Fix: Optimized the currency page to refresh the state after a flight record is updated.
-- New: Add support for imports from Leon application.
-- Fix: Flights for the selected person were shown in random order.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)